-- Software subscriptions/ IT Support: For updated technology (MS 360, QuickBooks, other) license subscriptions, security on desktops. - Computer Maintenance: Replace / update a two more desktops, cabling and setting aside resources to eventually replace server.
+- Computer Maintenance: Replace / update a one more desktop, cabling and setting aside resources to eventually replace server.
 The phone system is also in need of update/replacement.
-For future consideration phone system has been outdated for over 10 years, the servers useful life is nearing end all need to be considered now and into the future for funding. - 50520 Legal Similar to FY 24 - 50525 Engineering A new category for the District to track expenses.
+For future consideration - phone system has been outdated for over 10 years, the servers useful life is nearing end - all need to be considered now and into the future for funding. - 50520 Legal Increased need in coming year - 50525 Engineering A new category for the District to track expenses.
 The District has PACE as its District Engineer and needs to track expenses for this general item, not engineering specific to grant projects or a division (Treatment/Distribution).
 The District also needs to engage engineering services to update it's 2007 Water Plan and PACE has suggested that an updated Plan and Capital Improvement plan be included to help with future rate studies and grant applications.
-The assessment cost is approximately \$100K. - 50530 Equipment Leases The Folding machine lease expired April 2024 and has been returned.
-This budget item is primarily for Printer/Scanner/Copier. - 50535 Building and Grounds Includes security, exterminator services, garbage pickup, and maintenance.
-Also increased to keep pace of FY 24 actuals.
-This could includes one HVAC replacement of the oldest unit on top of the building (\$9k) the finance committee suggest defer replacement for a few years and do maintenance.
-Includes other grounds updates like a potential slurry/chip seal of Administration office paved driveway if proposals are within a reasonable amount.
+The assessment cost is approximately \$100K. - 50530 Equipment Leases This budget item is primarily for Printer/Scanner/Copier. - 50535 Building and Grounds Includes security, exterminator services, garbage pickup, and maintenance.
+Also increased to keep pace of FY 24 &25 actuals.
+Some Needs: HVAC replacement of the oldest unit on top of the building (\$9k) like a potential slurry/chip seal of Administration office paved driveway if proposals are within a reasonable amount.
 Eventually the District's buildings will need more major maintenance painting, roofs etc. - 50540 OPEB Valuation and Actuarial The bi-annual actuarial for District OPEB Trust.
 The previous year's costs also included scenarios for the MOU required review of potential changes to the Retiree medical program.
-This cost back to regular annual. - 50500 Special and Professional For services to support Admin Assistant and Bookkeeper Employee Handbook, and other HR / Payroll compliance and services.
+This cost back to regular annual. - 50500 Special and Professional For services to support Admin Assistant and Bookkeeper - Employee Handbook, and other HR / Payroll compliance and services.
 Also, for consulting services as needed during the year.
-The District bookkeeper recommends a contract CPA for assistance with audits and other accounting needs (\$10K), The district may have other needs like contracts with temporary agencies for services.

-Total Professional Services: \$176,000 (Was \$184,000 - not election)
+Cost of Contract CPA and other contract services like Grant writer and temp operators.
+The district may have other needs like contracts with temporary agencies for services.
+Total Professional Services: \$198,050

-- 50700 Regulatory: (Section is broken out Within Administration) - 50710 SWRCB Water Fee: Small Communities water utility fee by the State reduced in FY24 based on District appeal. - 50711 SWRCB CDTFA Water Rights: Tracking of this fee. - 50715 Risk Management Plan: Fee for review and compliance of the Districts activities. - 50720 Groundwater Sustainability Act: GSA Costs if no GSA grant the EAGSA did receive a grant, and costs are to be paid for by the State.
-Keeping some amount in the budget in case of costs that take longer for the EAGSA to get reimbursed. - 50725 LAFCO Expense: Cost from LAFCO for Special District - 50800 Safety Equipment & Materials: Small items for reg. compliance - 50900 Testing and License Fees: For employee certifications
+50700 - Regulatory: (Section is broken out - Within Administration) 50710 - SWRCB - Water Fee: Small Communities water utility fee by the State - reduced in FY24 based on District appeal.

+50711 - SWRCB - CDTFA - Water Rights: Tracking of this fee - up from last year.

+50715 - Risk Management Plan: Fee for review and compliance.

+50720 - Groundwater Sustainability Act: GSA Costs if no GSA grant - the EAGSA did receive a grant, and costs are to be paid for by the State.
+50725 - LAFCO Expense: Cost from LAFCO for Special District

+50800 - Safety Equipment & Materials: Small items for reg. compliance 50900 - Testing and License Fees: For employee certifications